-Research carried out by the then DCLG (now the MHCLG) and the EA has recommended that the use of resistance measures should generally be limited to a nominal protection height of 600 mm above ground level, the lowest point of ground abutting the external property walls.
+Research carried out by the then DCLG (now the MHCLG) and the EA has recommended that the use of resistance measures should generally be limited to a nominal protection height of 600 mm above ground level, in relation to Ordnance Datum, the lowest point of ground abutting the external property walls.
 This is because the structural integrity of the property may be compromised above this level.